DrewWing/EDrewcatedGuesser/docs/Setup.md

 Name your project something memorable, and <u>don't associate it with an organization.</u> Then hit `Create` and wait a second for it to load your new project.

+> [!Note]
-> Note: If you are having trouble creating the project or are getting permissions errors, make sure you are not using a school account.
+> If you are having trouble creating the project or are getting permissions errors, make sure you are not using a school account.

 <!-- <img style="width:500px" src="images/GoogleCloudNewProject.png" /> -->